 - Shift requirements can vary from team to team, or company to company.

 - You’re not bothered past your shift timings, for most roles that I know of at least.

 - If you’re on holidays, there are very low chances that you would be bothered at all.
 I personally never have been, IIC.
 Again, I obviously haven’t worked, or talked to people, in all the roles.
 But one thing that I have observed is that if you are requested to check in on a holiday, it would be for emergency cases only, where you are the only resource that is equipped to handle the situation.

 - Fully remote – no time wasted traveling.

 - Compensation is as advertised.
 If it says $50/hr on the portal, that’s exactly what you would be getting.
 Payment cycles are weekly, not monthly.

-- You’re expected to treat this as full-time and log 40 hours each week, minus any (un)planned holidays.
+- You’re expected to treat this as a full-time commitment (I’ve never seen Crossover advertise a part-time job) , minus any (un)planned holidays.

-I’ve read some really bad reviews on Glassdoor, but did not really find them to be true for pretty much all the teams that I’ve had a chance to collaborate with, but of course, experiences can vary based on perceptions so feel free to ask other people directly.
+I’ve read some really bad reviews on Glassdoor, but did not really find them to be true for pretty much all the teams that I’ve had a chance to collaborate with, but of course, experiences can vary based on perceptions so feel free to ask other people directly (Plus, most of the reviews on Glassdoor I’d say are by people who basically never really cleared the recruitment round).
 Lastly, I’ve only covered the basics here, if you have any specific questions, drop them in the comments below or message me on LinkedIn.
 I’ll either include them in the article so that other people can benefit from them in the future, or see if I can schedule a meeting with you if it requires detailed guidance/can’t be covered properly over text.
 P.S: Read the FAQs on their website, they cover a lot of common queries quite well.